river-wind/CarNDT1Proj4/Project4writeup.md

 I also applied the process to the challenge_video.mp4 file, with results displayed in the third from final cell in the notebook.
 The performance on this challenge video were better than my initial attempts, particularly when the HOV lane contained two colors of cement, but was still sub-par.
 During the shadow under the bridge, and for a while after, the process failed almost completely.
 I would like to have more time to continue working on the pipeline, but there is much left to cover in this Term, and not many days to cover it!

 Finally, I also tested the harder_challenge_video.mp4 file, with little expectation that the output would be effective.
-The result was
+The result ranged from suprisingly passible to dangerously terrible, mostly due to the process' inability to detect the right-hand lane line.
+This was suprising to me, given that it appeared obvious.
+Instead the job tended to favor the edge of the grass just beyond the right lane line instead of the line itself.
+During a very strong right hand corner, the predictions turned into a spagetti mess as the camera lost sight of the right lane line, and the left lane line existed as a curved diagonal nearly horizontal across the screen.

 ---